xoors/design-guide/README.md

 At the high-level, the design consists of 3 main layers:

-+ Microservices
++ Client Apps
 + Service Gateway
-+ Client Apps
++ Microservices

 ![High-level Design Diagram](docs/high-level-design.png)

 The principles of these layers are:

-+ All communications between client and server are done through one centralized service gateway.
-This is to make sure security enforcements, session management and common logic are managed at one common place.
++ All communications between client and server are done through a centralized service gateway.
+This is to make sure security enforcements, session management and common logic are managed in one common place.
-+ Microservices consists of business and data logics, Client Apps should purely handle user interface (UI) and user experience (UX) logic.
++ Microservices consists of business and data logic, Client Apps should purely handle user interface (UI) and user experience (UX) logic.
 + Microservices should be independent and have no awareness of their surrounding.
 The actions requested to microservices are done by interaction through its defined unique keys.
 + Reduce cross-dependency between client apps, service gateway and microservices.
-The structure should allow the setup of multi small independent teams to manage microservices and client apps, and on the same time to ensure a single control of security and common logic in one centralized small service gateway team.
+The structure should allow the setup of multiple small independent agile teams to manage microservices and client apps, and on the same time to ensure a single control of security and common logic in a centralized small service gateway team.

 ### Microservices